Our collective has created a hub of practical tools for turning gardens, parks, and green corridors into thriving biodiverse urban ecosystems

 Landscape Architect with multidisciplinary experience across project delivery, consultant coordination, sustainability-focused design, visual impact studies, and stakeholder engagement.

-Experienced environmental and sustainability professional with 8 years experience across roles as an Environmental and Sustainability Consultant and passionate about developing innovative and impactful sustainability strategies.
+Experienced environmental and sustainability professional with 8 years experience across roles in industry and consulting, and passionate about developing innovative and impactful sustainability strategies.

 Industrial ecologist and data‑visualisation specialist with over 10 years experience building open‑source tools and systems for urban sustainability.